tarantool/doc/doc/tooling/tcm/tcm_configuration.rst

 You can use YAML configuration files to create entities in |tcm| automatically upon the first start.
-These entities are defined in the :ref:`tcm_configuration_reference_initial` section of the configuration files.
+These entities are defined in the :ref:`tcm_configuration_reference_initial` section of the configuration file.

 .. important::